paybyte-payment/paybyte-csharp-client-sdk/README.md

 # Getting started
-The C# SDK allowes you to accept Bitcoin payments from your C# .NET app using the PayByte REST API.
+The C# SDK allowes you to accept Crypto payments from your C# .NET app using the PayByte REST API.
-The SDK has been designed to act as a wrapper for all the main PayByte functionalities, allowing the developer to focus on the actual purchasing flow rather than on the API's implementation details.
+The SDK has been designed to act as a wrapper for all the main PayByte functionalities, allowing the developers to focus on the actual purchasing flow rather than on the API's implementation details.

-The SDK is also available as a NuGet download from this URL:  [tbd]

 ## Create a new payment